 August 20,2020 Dear Project Manager for 20-001 + 20-004: I purchased 231 Lake View Loop, m Sportsman park, after confirming with your office that it was, m. fact, as tisted : a buildable lot.
 It was, and I bought it. using every penny I had and borrowing some, only to be string along, told the property didn't meet minimal requirements for development.
-After months of research and pleading, Angle Brever sent me an email telling me The property was indeed zoned Kesidential and approved for a single-family dwelling, and mutted we to apply for a permit to begin the process.
-In good tails, my contractor finished 'enclosing The long-standing existing treehouse, but The permit never came, and after telling me The structure required a s' vegetation-free buffer all the way around, I understood They would not ever issue a permit and I got angry.
-They sent a letter advising me to seek homeless haising assistance and that They would Throw me off my property should anyone complain.
-I told them I made other housing arrangements, but have been camping There ever since, not wanting to go back to sleeping in my car.
-Earlier this year, I sold my property and an currently only here taking case of the place for the new owners, who will only use it as an occassional wind estape on the chiture.
+After months of research and pleading, Angle Grewer sent me an email telling me The property was indeed zoned Kesteritial and approved for a single-family dwelling, and mutted we to apply for a permit to begin the process.
+In good tails, my contractor finished 'endosing the long-standing existing treehouse, but The permit never cache, and after telling me The structure regured a s' vegetation-free buffer all the way around, I understood They would not ever issues a permit and I got angry.
+They sent a letter advising me To seek homeless haising assistance and that They would Throw me off my property should anyone complain.
+I told them I made other housing arrangements, but have been camping here ever since, not wanting to go back to sleeping in my car.
+Earlier this year, I sold my property and an currently only here. taking case of the place for the new owners, who will only use it as an occassional wind escape of the chiture.
 Now I get notice the property may be subject to further restrictions.
-Since your office does not obey the laws it was installed to uphold, and since The words of your office mean nothing, used only to waste our time and tyrants do whatever they want - destroy lives, These new proposed bs ortinances are just another tossied word salad offered By narcissist psychopaths that have seld is out to communism and tyranny.
-Good Day Disgusted othizen Cherge anne - Chengl-Anne 231 Lake View Loop Tygh Valley, OR 97063
+Since your office does not obey the laws it was installed to upheld, and since The words of your office mean nathing, used only to waste our time and tyrants do whatever they wavet : destroy lives," These new proposed los oritmances are. just another tossed word salad offered By narcissist psychopaths that have sold us out to communism and tyranny.
+Good Day Disgusted othizen Cherge anne Chengl-Anne 231 Lake View Loop Tygh Valley, OR 97063